 WELCOME to The Umbrella Stage Company 2022-2023 Season!

-We return this fall with a line-up featuring iconic characters and stories in a series of productions that enable the Company to celebrate the full range of our renovated space!
-[Media Release]
+We return this season with a line-up featuring iconic characters and stories in a series of productions that enable the Company to celebrate the full range of our renovated space!

 The Color Purple

 A joyous testament to the healing power of love, based on the novel by Alice Walker

 By Marsha Norman, with music and lyrics by Brenda Russell, Allee Willis, and Stephen Bray

 This glorious musical adaptation of Alice Walker’s Pulitzer Prize-winning novel spotlights Celie, a young woman whose personal awakening over the course of 40 years forms the arc of an epic story.
 With a joyous Tony Award-winning score featuring jazz, ragtime, gospel, African music and blues, The Color Purple is a story of hope, an intensely moving American classic, and a triumphant theatrical treasure.

 The Umbrella Stage Company is proud to sponsor this production as part of the Boston Theater Marathon XXV, at Boston Playwrights’ Theatre, 949 Commonwealth Avenue in Boston, and streamed online.
 The play is written by Kevin Cirone, whose play Voice of Reason was produced as part of The Umbrella Stage @Home series during the pandemic, directed by Michelle Aguillon.
 Three Seats is directed by Dom Carter, featuring Gabbie Hatcher and Dustin Tueber (all of whom starred in this season's Dracula) with Sharon Mason (Equus and Angels in America Parts 1 & 2).